RENEE MONTAGNE, HOST:

 NPR's Peter Kenyon reports from Cairo.

-PETER KENYON, BYLINE: No one will accuse Mohamed Morsi of being destined to lead the Arab world's largest country.
+PETER KENYON, BYLINE: No one will accuse Mohammed Morsi of being destined to lead the Arab world's largest country.
 He wasn't even a candidate until the Muslim Brotherhood's first choice was disqualified at the eleventh hour.
 As a full week went by after his runoff against former Prime Minister Ahmed Shafiq, anxiety grew about possible fraud.
 Then the elected parliament was dissolved, and the military reserved vast swaths of presidential and legislative power to itself.

 So when the election commission announced that Morsi had in fact won with nearly 52 percent of the vote, it was hard to tell if Tahrir Square was erupting in joy or relief.